buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcProfileResource/Types/IfcProfileTypeEnum.md

 # IfcProfileTypeEnum

-The enumeration defines whether the definition of a profile shape shall be geometrically resolved into a curve or into a surface.
+The enumeration defines whether the definition of a profile shape shall be geometrically resolved into a curve or into a surface.<!-- end of definition -->

 > HISTORY New type in IFC1.5.

 ## Items